Gazi1422/DecisionTree/README.md

-# DecisionTree
+# Data Science & Machine Learning models
-Using to Decision Tree for Diabetes.
+Using Decision Tree for Diabetes.
-Using to Decision Tree for Loan Prediction.
+Using Decision Tree for Loan Prediction.
+Using Linear Regression for Stock Prediction.